gravitational/teleport/docs/2.3/admin-guide.md

 **Github OAuth 2.0**

-This connector implements Github OAuth 2.0 authorization flow.
+This connector implements Github OAuth 2.0 authentication flow.
 Please refer to Github documentation on [Creating an OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to learn how to create and register an OAuth app.